AminAbbasov778/AminAbbasov778/README.md

 - 🚀 Android Developer | Kotlin Enthusiast
 - 💡 Passionate about building scalable, clean, and modern mobile applications
-- 📱 Skilled in Jetpack Compose, XML, Clean Architecture, MVVM, Retrofit, Room, Coroutines, Hilt, Navigation, Firebase
+- 📱 Skilled in Jetpack Compose, XML, Clean Architecture, MVVM, Retrofit, Room, Coroutines, Hilt, Navigation, Firebase, and more
 - 🧠 Focused on writing maintainable, modular, and testable code
 - 🎯 Advocate of SOLID principles and separation of concerns
 - 📚 Lifelong learner, always exploring new tools and best practices